detec/SF5Angular/README.md

 	- jaxrs/usersettings/{settingId} GET 			- get setting by its ID, based on credentials provided;
 	- jaxrs/usersettings/{settingId}/sf5 GET				- get setting by its ID, based on credentials provided, in Openbox SF-5 XML format; only "text/plain" "Accept" HTTP header is supported.

+## Maven profiles ##

+Different Maven profiles are required to use different database schemes and integration tests.
+Openbox SF-5 settings editor uses 3 maven profiles:

+	- dev 	Default profile, database url is jdbc:mysql://localhost:3306/sf5backbonedev.
+			This database url is used in Eclipse-based container deploy.
+	- test 	Profile for tests, run with Cargo Maven plugin in H2 in-memory mode;
+	- openshift Profile for deployment in an OpenShift cloud.

 ## System requirements ##

 - configured non-XA datasource with JNDI name "java:jboss/datasources/MySQLDS"; MySQL and H2 supported;